Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

-The Curtin Career Centre offers career planning and development support services to students and alumni up to 18 months beyond graduation.
+The Curtin Careers Centre offers career planning and development support services to students and alumni up to 18 months beyond graduation.
 It is located in

-Building 303 Level 2 (upstairs from the Abacus Lab) on the Bentley campus or visit the Curtin Career Centre website
+Building 303 Level 2 (upstairs from the Abacus Lab) on the Bentley campus or you can visit the Curtin Careers Centre website

 phone (08) 9266 7802 or alternatively email firstname.lastname@example.org.

-Information about the Curtin Student Guild will be available at the time of enrolment or alternatively you can view the website at
+Information about the Curtin Student Guild will be available at the time of enrolment or go to

 www.guild.curtin.edu.au/index.php/en/.
-Students are encouraged to become financial members of the
+We encourage you to become a financial member of the

 at our campuses.
 For further information visit us at Building 106F, Bentley campus or contact the Student Guild on (08) 9266 2900, country callers: 1800 063 865.